 Another significant issue is clients’ approach to IR35 status.
-Clients are now legally obliged to give contractors an IR35 Status Determination Statement (SDS), but two out of five contractors (38%) say their clients have not done this.
+Clients must give contractors an IR35 Status Determination Statement (SDS), or risk becoming liable for tax and National Insurance - but two out of five contractors (38%) say their clients have not done this.

 Although some contractors revealed their clients had actively assessed their IR35 status, one in five (21%) said their client had blanket assessed all their engagements as inside IR35.
 Another one in ten (11%) said their client insisted they move onto a payroll without assessing the IR35 status of their engagement and one in ten (9%) said their client simply advertised the engagement as inside IR35.

 The changes to IR35 led to over a third (34%) of contractors being moved into umbrella companies.
 As umbrella companies are largely unregulated, contractors’ experiences of working through them varied significantly.

 Overall, just under half of contractors (46%) said they were satisfied with their umbrella company, while almost a quarter (23%) said they were dissatisfied (including one in ten (9%) who said they were very dissatisfied).